eric-himburg/Pewlett-Hackard-Analysis/README.md

 ## Summary
 ### How many roles will need to be filled?
 In the next four years, it is anticipated that 72,458 positions will need to be filled due to retirement.
 This data is based upon current employees from 1952-55.
 To see if the rate of retiring employees will extend past this date, another query was performed to see the potential retirees from employees born from 1956-1959.
 The titles annd numbers of employees can be seen in the table below.
+A quick observation shows the numbers of retirees born in 1956-1959 is very similar to the number of retirees born in 1952-1955, with a total of 73,910 positions needing to be filled.
+Hence, the rate of retirement appears to be consistent over the next 8 years with an anticipated hiring rate of 9100 engineers per year, 8200 staff per year, and 950 technique leaders per year.

 ![table of retirment jobs that will need to be filled for employees born 1956-1959](Screenshots/further_retiring_titles.png)